GiraffeReversed/edulint/docs/source/configuration.rst

 .. code::

-   python3 -m edulint --option enhancement -o pylint=--enable=no-self-use code/to/check.py
+   python3 -m edulint --option set-groups=enhancement -o pylint=--enable=no-self-use code/to/check.py

 It is also possible to pass multiple options in one ``--option`` argument.

 .. code::

-   python3 -m edulint --option "enhancement pylint=--enable=no-self-use" code/to/check.py
+   python3 -m edulint --option "set-groups=enhancement pylint=--enable=no-self-use" code/to/check.py

 Configuration files
 ^^^^^^^^^^^^^^^^^^^

-It is possible to specify a config file, either in linted file (:python:`# edulint: config-file=default`) or through command line (:code:`-o config-file=default`).
+It is possible to specify a config file, either in linted file (:python:`# edulint: config-file=default`) or through the command line (:code:`-o config-file=default`).
 It is possible to choose a prepared config file (:code:`empty` for no checks, :code:`default` for default configuration), or specify one's own.

-Apart from prepared configuration files, the :link_option:`config-file` also accepts a local path (:code:`config-file=/path/to/local/toml/file`) or URL (:code:`config-file=https://web.tld/path/to/remote/toml`).
+Apart from prepared configuration files, the :link_option:`config-file` option also accepts a local path (:code:`config-file=/path/to/local/toml/file`) or URL (:code:`config-file=https://web.tld/path/to/remote/toml`).
+Relative local config files specified in-file are evaluated related to the file.
+Local config files specified from CLI are evaluated related to the current working directory.

 The required format is currently undocumented.